CrystalRae90/Election-Analysis/README.md

 - Which candidate won the election, what was their vote count, and what was their percentage of the total votes?

-Using the previous _for_ loop for eaxh _candidate name_, we take it one step further to determine the winner.
+Using the previous _for_ loop for each _candidate name_, we take it one step further to determine the winner.
 We incorporate an _if_ statement to determine who had the most votes and the highest winning percentage.
 Using those parameters, we are able to redefine the variables _winning_count_, _winning_candidate_, and _winning_percentage_.

        for candidate_name in candidate_votes: